Federal Tax Dependents

 - You must complete an Affidavit of Domestic Partnership to enroll your same or opposite gender domestic partner.

 - Must be certified by a physician and approved by the appropriate Plan.
-Please refer to the appropriate Certificate of Insurance for instructions or contact the CSU Benefits Office at (970) 491-MyHR (6947).
+Please refer to the appropriate Certificate of Insurance for instructions or contact Human Resources at (970) 491-MyHR (6947).

 - If the subscriber, subscriber’s spouse or domestic partner subject to a Qualified Medical Child Support Order (QMCSO) for an eligible dependent of the subscriber’s spouse or domestic partner, the child is eligible for benefits, whether the child lives with the subscriber, subscriber’s spouse or domestic partner.